samanthadies/predicting-faculty-placement/README.md

    Parses DBLP XML with DTD and writes per-element CSVs
 - **Clean & integrate:** `collect_data/format_dblp.py`
    Merges DBLP, faculty data, and rankings.
 Produces author-level and faculty tables
+- **Gender label** `collect_data/infer_gender.py`
+   Infers gender using labels from SOTA proprietary APIs, Gender-API [4] and genderize.io [5].
+   If Gender-API and genderize.io both have confidence >= 0.8 and agree, we use that gender label.
+   Otherwise, we manually label the gender.

 ### 2) Format Data
 - **Build graphs & splits:** `build_graph.py`